Exploring Anisotropy Contributions in Mn$_\mathrm{x}$Co$_\mathrm{1-x}$Fe$_2$O$_4$ Ferrite Nanoparticles for Biomedical Applications: Introduction

 The longitudinal magnetization, $M_\mathrm{z}(H)$, of all samples was accessed by refining the field dependence of magnetic SANS cross-sections and nuclear-magnetic interference term.
-The decrease of the longitudinal magnetization with Mn content in the sample is obtained, which agrees with our already published observations from macroscopic magnetization measurements \cite{SannaAngotzi2021}.
+The decrease in the longitudinal magnetization with Mn content in the sample was observed, which agrees with our already published observations from macroscopic magnetization measurements \cite{SannaAngotzi2021}.
 Moreover, the magnetic anisotropy was found to change throughout the series due to different cobalt content and the interplay between anisotropy and interparticle interactions.
-In fact, as a result of IRM-DCD protocols, except for the sample Co23Mn77, the $\mathrm{\Delta}M$ plots showed negative values of $\mathrm{\Delta}M$ and upward concave curve in the Henkels plot \cite{Henkel1964} as indication of demagnetizing dipolar interaction or in-homogeneous spin structure \cite{DeToro2017}.
-On the contrary, the sample Co23Mn77 showed positive values of $\mathrm{\Delta}M$ and a downward concave curve due to magnetizing interactions, or cubic anisotropy \cite{Laureti_2010}.
+In fact, as a result of IRM-DCD protocols, except for the sample Co23Mn77, the $\mathrm{\Delta}M$ plots showed negative values of $\mathrm{\Delta}M$ and an upward concave curve in the Henkels plot as an indication of demagnetizing dipolar interaction or inhomogeneous spin structure \cite{DeToro2017}.
+The probability of having crystalline coherence between particles that would give rise to exchange interactions between particles was found to be very low in a previous study\cite{Frandsen2011}, favoring inhomogeneous spin structure.
+On the contrary, the sample Co23Mn77 showed positive values of $\mathrm{\Delta}M$ and a downward concave curve, which in the literature are commonly explained as due to magnetizing interactions, or cubic anisotropy \cite{Laureti_2010}.
+From the macroscopic magnetic properties analysis, it was impossible to determine the cause of the observed behavior of the samples.
+Here, using SANSPOL, we can follow the change of magnetized volume for each sample, giving access to the possible surface spin disorder contribution.
+The results from the SANSPOL nuclear interference term show that the samples Co86Mn14, Co74Mn26, and Co37Mn63 exhibit a magnetically disordered layer on the surface.
+Combining these observations with the previous results obtained from $\mathrm{\Delta}M$ plots (see our previous results \cite{SannaAngotzi2021}), we could conclude that the negative values of $\mathrm{\Delta}M$ are due to the inhomogeneity of the spin structure at the surface.

+From the $M_\mathrm{z}(H)$ and magnetized volume, the disorder energy can be calculated, according to Eq.\,1 in SI \cite{ZakutnaPhysRevX2020,Gerina2023}.
+From the derivative of the disorder energy with respect to the magnetized volume (Eq.
+2 in SI), we can obtain the $K_\mathrm{eff-surf}$, the surface contribution to the total effective anisotropy.
+Table \ref{table:surfaceanisotropyconstant} reports that $K_\mathrm{eff-surf}$ decreases with increasing Mn content in the ferrite structure.
+Moreover, we calculated the surface anisotropy constant according to Z\'akutn\'a \textit{et al}. \cite{ZakutnaPhysRevX2020} (Eq.
+3 in SI) and found that it is more significant for the Co-richest sample but stays constant for the other Co/Mn ratios.